JiamingHao/Csc460_Prog4/README.txt

 Siyi Jiang: Contribute for all queries writing and testing.
 Also check the connection and performance on server side.

-Mingcheng Dai: Creat Tables, 20% Java classes, 10% html pages
+Mingcheng Dai: Creat Tables, 20% Java classes, 10% html pages, doc and readme writting.